top of page

 What are the expenses involved in running our subdivision?

-Here are the actual expenses for the 2023 and 2024 fiscal years represented by a percentage of the total amount spent for each year.
+Here are the actual expenses for fiscal year 2025 represented by a percentage of the total amount spent for the year.
 P.R.R.M.A. is the Pheasant Run Roadway Maintenance Association which is responsible for our roads and sidewalks.